 · Naturally the surface will take 2-3 hours to dry.

-· If you were to apply a second coat (recommended), a minimum waiting period of 4 hours is recommended.
+· If you were to apply a third coat (recommended), a minimum waiting period of 4 hours is recommended.

-· For the second coat application, you should roll or brush in an east-west direction and also be applied in separate sections.
+· For the third coat application, you should roll or brush in an east-west direction and also be applied in separate sections.

 · Once sealing is complete there should be no foot traffic allowed on the pavers for a minimum of 24 hours and 2-3 days before allowing heavy traffic such as vehicles etc on the pavers.
 This is to allow complete curing and achieve maximum protection.